SHALL WOMEN WORK by Elizabeth Robins

 Way Stations page 218

 wage earners have been improved since women had the vote?
-Is it only out of England that good may effected by wages boards?
+Is it only out of England that good may be effected by wages boards?
 And, if so, why are certain English politicians so eager to introduce them here?
 No one denies that the establishment of a minimum wage in other places has abolished the more flagrant forms of sweating.
 No one denies that this was a gain especially to women, for women--abroad as well as here, and always--are the first sufferers from exploitation.

 But on this side of such large and enlightened measures (as are the glory of New Zealand, for instance) there are other economic advantages inherent in the vote.
 Women are not such childish thinkers as to suppose that the conditions of labour are not as important as the wage.
 They are the wage, rightly considered, for they are health and efficiency; they are "the wages of going on."
 But if we follow the course of English politics alone--I don't mean if we merely read a party newspaper, but if we hear something of all sides; above all, if we watch the forces at work (during an election, for instance)--we will not deny that legislation for the working-man is largely conditioned by the voters' pressure upon their representatives in the Commons.